 I've been told I need to get this done by the Embassy or Consulate, is there someone else I can use?

 Some organisations - such as your bank or a Government agency - will stipulate that you must use an Australian Embassy or High Commission if you are overseas.
 We would recommend you go back to whoever is requesting you get your documents legalised and ask who they will or won't accept.
 Some agencies may accept a local solicitor or notary public to perform these services.
-For a list of notaries public, please see local suppliers.
+Please see our list of local notary publics.

 I've been asked to get you to verify my ID, what documents do I need to bring into you?